by Andrea M. Darcy

 Tools like journalism and mindfulness are very helpful here (you can use our free Guide to Mindfulness).

-5. Learn how to trust yourself.
+5. How to get closer to someone?
+Learn how to trust yourself.

 Do you doubt your own thoughts and feelings?

-It’s so easy to focus on others being hard to trust.
+It’s easy to focus on others being hard to trust.
 But if you don’t trust others, the truth might be that you don’t trust yourself.
 You don’t know what you’ll do next, or can’t trust yourself to make decisions that keep you safe and happy.

 Slow down with the next decision you are asked to make.
 What is it you really want here?
 What decision would show good self-care?